Communote/communote.github.io/doc/dev_how_core.md

 The Communote core is a Java servlet based web application with an embedded OSGi container which is available in the [Communote-server](https://github.com/Communote/communote-server) repository on GitHub.
 It consists of the core components and a set of OSGi plugins, the so called 'core plugins', which are bundled in the WAR file of an official Communote release.
 Communote uses [Apache Maven](https://maven.apache.org) as build automation tool.
 To build the Communote core from source just follow the steps outlined in the next paragraphs.

-## 1.4.1 Get the source code
+## 2.3.1 Get the source code
 To get the source code you can use Git's clone mechanism or download it as a zip archive directly from [GitHub](https://github.com/Communote/communote-server).
 The download can be triggered in the 'Clone or download' dropdown.
 For cloning you can use the following snippet:

 ```
 git clone https://github.com/Communote/communote-server.git
 ```

-## 1.4.2 Build
+## 2.3.2 Build
 The Communote server repository contains the two directories ```build``` and ```communote```.
 The former contains Maven modules to build the final WAR file and the latter contains all modules to create the artifacts which should be assembled to the final WAR file.

-For building Oracle's JDK 8 and a current version of Maven 3 needs to be installed.
-If you don't have the JDK you can get it from [Oracle's download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-To setup Maven you can follow the instructions at the [Maven homepage](https://maven.apache.org/install.html).
+For building you have to setup your development environment as described in the [preparations section](dev_preparation.html).
 As soon as these requirements are met you can change into the directory ```communote-server/communote``` and execute the following commands:

 ```
 mvn -Ppre